 Adda Bed by Flexform

-The modern, essential aesthetic that sets the Adda sofa apart – launched at the Salone del Mobile in April, 2017 – has now been extended to its namesake bed.
-The generous proportions of the upholstered headboard contrast smartly with the sleek metal base, upholstered in fabric or leather, with refined cast metal feet that come in satin, chromed, burnished, black chrome or champagne finish.
+The Adda bed exudes Italian style.
+The generous proportions of the upholstered headboard contrast smartly with the sleek metal base, upholstered in fabric or leather, with refined cast metal feet that are available in satin, chromed, burnished, black chrome or champagne finishes.
 The soft headboard is composed of two goose down filled cushions.
 Elegant piping emphasizes their shape and unique horizontal stitching creates a slight indentation, adding to the distinctive personality of the design.

 W162 x L230 x H91 cm – *W160 x L200 cm